contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/02_debug-discover/07_import.md

 | Section | services |
 | Operation | requests | Each operation of each resource located inside the same section are gathered under the same service.
 Path variables, query parameters and headers are imported too.

+When you import another time an API from Studio, elements are matched thanks to their name so that the existing items in Client are overwritten (except the assertions, which are specific to Client), but no Client items are deleted.
+That is to say, if you rename an operation in Studio, the related request with the original name will be kept in Client.

 <a class="anchor" name="import-definition-of-requests"></a>
 ## Import definition  of requests